 Bilbo had been wrestling with skin issues – again, they started a few weeks back.
 Warts/verruca’s started appearing on his feet.
-His lips showed the tell tale signs of getting sore again.
+His lips showed the telltale signs of getting sore again.
 He was tiring easily, his legs were sore.
-And we’d reached breaking point with his nausea and loss of appetite.
+And we’d reached the breaking point with his nausea and loss of appetite.

 And that is where I’m stuck.